reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 **Be very careful patching the assertions when running on a physical camera.
 If an assert was reached, that usually means something already went terribly wrong - hiding the error message from the user is *not* the way to solve it!**

+Incorrect firmware version?
+'''''''''''''''''''''''''''

+If you have to use ``patches.gdb`` for your camera, you need to be careful: these patching scripts may perform temporary changes to the ROM.
+However, at startup, ML computes a simple signature of the firmware, to make sure it is started on the correct camera model and firmware version (and print an error message otherwise, with portable display routines).
+These patches will change the firmware signature - so you'll get an error message telling you the firmware version is incorrect (even though it is the right one).

+To avoid this issue, please consider one of the following:

+- fix the emulation to avoid unnecessary patches (preferred)

+- implement the patches as GDB breakpoints, rather than changing ROM contents (that way, the patches will not interfere with ML's firmware signature checking.)

+Note: at the time of writing, firmware signature only covers the first 0x40000 bytes from main firmware start address; ROM patches after this offset should be fine.
+If in doubt, just make sure the same ML binary loads on both the patched and unpatched ROMs.

 MPU communication
 '''''''''''''''''